kertansul/dl-docker/README.md

 ## All-in-one Docker image for Deep Learning
 Here are Dockerfiles to get you up and running with a fully functional deep learning machine.
-It contains all the popular deep learning frameworks with CPU and GPU support (CUDA and cuDNN included).
-The CPU version should work on Linux, Windows and OS X. The GPU version will, however, only work on Linux machines.
-See [OS support](#what-operating-systems-are-supported) for details
+It contains all the popular deep learning frameworks with GPU support (CUDA and cuDNN included).

 If you are not familiar with Docker, but would still like an all-in-one solution, start here: [What is Docker?](#what-is-docker).
 If you know what Docker is, but are wondering why we need one for deep learning, [see this](#why-do-i-need-a-docker)